 Iceland is one of those countries where the landscapes and natural wonders are the main attraction.
 By camping, we really felt that we got to maximize our time being surrounded by that beauty.

 Iceland is expensive and so doing a campervan trip is a very budget-friendly way to get around.
 They are your all-in-one rental car, hotel room, and mini kitchen.
+We were on a strict budget for our Iceland trip, so this helped immensely.

 We spent $670 on our campervan, which is way less than the other expenses would have been separately.